Doubly robust identification of treatment effects from multiple environments: Methodology

-The population-level estimator presented above involves two significant computational challenges.
+The optimization problem in~\Cref{eq:losskernel} involves two significant computational challenges.
 First, the invariance loss involves a supremum over an infinite-dimensional space of measurable functions, making it intractable to compute directly.
 Second, it requires searching over all possible subsets of covariates, which is computationally infeasible for high-dimensional settings.
-To address these issues, we introduce a practical estimator based on a kernelized invariance loss and a differentiable relaxation of the subset selection problem.
+To address these issues, we introduce a practical relaxation based on a kernelized invariance loss and a differentiable relaxation of the subset selection problem.

 \paragraph{Kernelized invariance loss} A major problem of the loss function in~\Cref{eq:losskernel} is that it is computationally infeasible to search over the entire space of measurable functions.
 However, we can simplify the problem by restricting $h$ to be in a reproducing kernel Hilbert space (RKHS).
-As long as the reproducing kernel of the RKHS is universal (e.g. Gaussian kernel), the two formulations are equivalent~\citep{gretton2012kernel}.
-More formally, for any subset $S \subseteq \iobs_{V}$ and environment $e \in \env$:
+If the kernel is universal (e.g. Gaussian), this restriction preserves the zero-loss subsets, i.e the original and kernelized loss vanish for exactly the same sets; see e.g.~\citep{gretton2012kernel}.
+More formally, let \(\delta_S(Z,V) \defeq V-\poolmean_S(Z;V)\), then for any subset $S \subseteq \iobs_{V}$ and environment $e \in \env$,

-where $k$ is a uniformly bounded reproducing kernel corresponding to a universal RKHS $\HH$~\citep[Definition 4]{steinwart2001influence}, and $( V', Z')$ is an independent copy of $(V, Z)$ following the same distribution.
-Hence, we can rewrite our invariance loss in closed form:
+where $\HH$ is a universal RKHS.
+Hence, in our setting, the original and kernelized population losses have the same set of minimizers under~\Cref{asm:model}.
+This motivates us to replace the original invariance loss with the more tractable kernelized version, defined as